-Frugal quilt patterns help us put every bit of leftover fabric to use and are perfect when it's time to make a scrap quilt.
+Frugal quilt patterns help you put every bit of leftover fabric to use and are perfect when it's time to make a scrap quilt.

-Quilters spend a hefty sum on quilting supplies, but most of us know the value of our fabrics and are frugal when we develop a scrap bin filled with fabrics that aren't used during a project.
+Quilters spend a hefty sum on quilting supplies, but most people know the value of fabrics and are frugal when they develop a scrap bin filled with fabrics that aren't used during a project.
 Even very small pieces of fabric can make lovely additions to a future quilt.

 01 of 10

-This framed four patch quilt is perfect when it's time to raid your fabric stash.
-Black fabrics combine with brights for a whimsical look but feel free to design a totally different layout.
+This framed four-patch quilt is perfect when it's time to raid your fabric stash.
+Black fabrics combine with brights for a whimsical look but feel free to design a different layout.

 02 of 10

 Rag quilts can be created in a very color controlled way but are just as wonderful when you use scraps for assembly.
 The Indian Hatchet quilt shown here does use half-square triangle units, but rag quilts can be made from any shapes you desire—squares, rectangles, and a combination of the two shapes are perfect for ragged scrap quilts.